lindon88/angularjs-tableau/README.md

 6. Filters
 ````
 {
-    hideTabs: true // bool : Indicates whether tabs are hidden or shown.
+    hideTabs: true, // bool : Indicates whether tabs are hidden or shown.
+    hideToolbar: true, // bool : Indicates whether the toolbar is hidden or shown.
+    instanceIdToClone: '', //	string : Specifies the ID of an existing instance to make a copy (clone) of.
+This is useful if the user               wants to continue analysis of an existing visualization without losing the state of the original.
+If the ID does not refer               to an existing visualization, the cloned version is derived from the original visualization.
 }
 ````

-hideToolbar
-bool
-Indicates whether the toolbar is hidden or shown. instanceIdToClone	string	Specifies the ID of an existing instance to make a copy (clone) of.
-This is useful if the user wants to continue analysis of an existing visualization without losing the state of the original.
-If the ID does not refer to an existing visualization, the cloned version is derived from the original visualization. height string
+height
+string
 Can be any valid CSS size specifier.
 If not specified, defaults to the published height of the view.